dckmedia/TozedP11_Openwrt/README.md

 Special thanks to - [Lakshan Technology](https://www.facebook.com/share/1AXsUXrdP9/?mibextid=wwXIfr) for providing me a device at low cost for testing and debugging.

+## Special Notice

+Do not flash the device permanently unless you take a full SPI backup.
 ### ODU UART Access
 ##### 1. Open the ODU (Outdoor Unit):
 Carefully disassemble the unit to access the main PCB.
 Take precautions to avoid damaging the casing or components.